byronsharman/resume/README.md

 There are three parts:
 - [main.typ] declares data that applies to the whole resume, such as the information in the header.
-It also specifies which experiences to include.
+It also specifies which experiences (jobs, projects) to include.
-- The various directories hold self-contained experience sections (e.g. jobs, projects) to be optionally included in main.typ.
+- The various directories hold self-contained experience sections to be optionally included in main.typ.
 - [lib.typ], adapted from [stuxf/basic-typst-resume-template], provides a
-library of common functions to present raw data.
-In other words, it is the abstraction layer allowing for the separation of content and presentation.
+library of common functions that format raw data.

 This will not compile out of the box.
 You'll need to create a `contact-info.typ` by renaming